The Rhode Island Teaching and Certification Resource

 How to Become a Teacher in Rhode Island

-In order to earn a Rhode Island teacher certification it is necessary to obtain a bachelor’s degree from an accredited institution of higher learning.
+In order to earn a Rhode Island teacher certification it is necessary to hold a bachelor’s degree from an accredited institution of higher learning.
 The bachelor’s degree should be within the realm of education desired by the applicant – elementary, secondary, or special education.
 In addition, the degree program needs to have been completed no more than five years prior to the submission of the application.
 Upon completion of the degree program, it is necessary to take Rhode Island’s content knowledge exams (PRAXIS), attaining at least the minimum score required for the subject area and/or grade level license being sought.
-When all of these steps have been completed, the application package may be submitted, with a $50.00 fee, to the Rhode Island Department of Education for approval.

 - I want to be a teacher in Rhode Island, but don’t have a degree: Earn an Education Degree